Ralerus/ePortfolio-OpenUI5/Tutorial.md

 namePlaceholder=Please enter your name!
 ```

+>That was version 3, you can find the current state of all files [here](https://github.com/Ralerus/ePortfolio-OpenUI5/tree/version3/webapp).

 ## 11. Introduce JSON Model, connect the input field with the model

 To use the user inputs for our personalized hello message, we need to connect the UI elements to a data model.